elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/bigint.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> BigInt was introduced to handle large numbers which are beyond the safe integer limit for Numbers in JavaScript.
-This is useful in cryptography, finance, and other number-heavy computations.<br />
+This is useful in cryptography, finance, and other number-heavy computations.
   </div>
   </div>
 </details>